 What Types of Store Bought Gazebo Weights Are There?

 There are plenty of different types of weights available to buy.
 We’ll rephrase that: there are lots of different types of weight containers to buy, and it’s usually up to the purchaser to fill them with sand or gravel.

-They come in different sizes, and look out for weights that come in bags for easy storage.
-Unlike weighted bags, you don’t have to get your own spade out, and there’s no fear of them ripping and covering your decking in sand.
-They’re also a pleasingly neat design, and don’t cause a tripping hazard.
+They come in different sizes and look out for weights that come in bags for easy storage.
+Unlike weighted bags, you don’t have to get your own spade out, and there’s no fear of them ripping and covering your decking in the sand.
+They’re also a pleasingly neat design and don’t cause a tripping hazard.